ezhevita/mitail_research/README.md

     - Useful tools:
         - [Working bin2elf converter](https://github.com/yawor/esp32_image_parser/tree/app_image) (plus [this patch](https://github.com/tenable/esp32_image_parser/pull/11.patch))
         - [Working Ghidra disassembler/decompiler plugin](https://github.com/Ebiroll/ghidra-xtensa)
-    - There are more commands in the firmware (not listed below), also potentially dangerous, like `FORMATNVS`
+    - There are more commands in the firmware, also potentially dangerous, like `FORMATNVS`

 ## Firmware
 Last firmware info available [here](https://thetailcompany.com/fw/mitail).
 Version as of writing - 4.0.11, md5: `27311fac5443d865a5d2ac2db6de38db`

+## Mobile applications
+- Android - written in Qt5 (whyyy ;_;), all the logic is in the `libdigitail_arm64-v8a.so` library, has much more features than iOS app
+- iOS - written in Swift, can't say much

 ## Services:
 - `0x1800` - Generic Access